troydhanson/AVR-Programming/02-tdh-bitbang/README.md

 Here's an image: ![setup](ATTiny85_FTDI_Friend.jpg)

 The code I wrote sends an alphabetic character each second.
 To send a character it sends its 8 bits (LSB to MSB) separated by a baud delay.
-Well, it also needs to prepend a start bit (0) and a stop bit (1).
+Well, it also needs to prepend a start bit (0) and append a stop bit (1).
-See, the quiescent state of the serial line is high (or 1), so the start bit pulls it low (0).
-That starts the clock ticking that expects a bit every 1/b seconds (where b is the baud rate).
+The quiescent state of the serial line is high (or 1), so the start bit pulls it low (0).
+That starts the clock ticking that reads a bit (the voltage, high or low) every 1/b seconds (where b is the baud rate).
 The convention we're speaking is called 8N1 which means 8 data bits, no parity bit and 1 stop bit.

 To build and run the program, run make and sudo make flash.
 Wire the pins as described.
 Plug the FTDI Friend